CLIMAAX/HEATWAVES/heat_wave_risk_descrtiption.md

 **Data for Hazard assessment**

-You can find more information about the data in the following links.
+More information about the data and methodology is in the following links.

 - **EUROheat [[source](https://cds.climate.copernicus.eu/cdsapp#!/dataset/sis-heat-and-cold-spells?tab=form)]**
 - **PESETA IV [[source](https://cds.climate.copernicus.eu/cdsapp#!/dataset/projections-cordex-domains-single-levels?tab=form)]**
 - **XCLIM [[source](https://cds.climate.copernicus.eu/cdsapp#!/dataset/projections-cordex-domains-single-levels?tab=form)]**

+**Data limitations:**
+- All 3 methodologies are based on the EuroCordex climate projections data
+- The resolution of 12x12 km is not suitable for the cities and smaller areas.
+- The uncertainties of the climate data scenarios data

 ## 2. Risk assessment